greenelab/deep-review/sections/05_treat.md

 were slightly worse than the influence-relevance voter method on an HIV dataset.
 [@tag:Swamidass2009_irv].
-Broader recent benchmarking has shown that relative merits of these methods depends on the dataset and cross validation strategy [@tag:Wu2017_molecule_net], though we again caution against over-interpreting AUC ROC-based results due to the active/inactive class imbalance (see Discussion).
+Broader recent benchmarking has shown that relative merits of these methods depends on the dataset and cross validation strategy [@tag:Wu2017_molecule_net], though we caution against over-interpreting AUC ROC-based results, a popular metric in this domain despite the active/inactive class imbalance (see Discussion).

 We remain optimistic for the potential of deep learning and specifically representation learning in this domain and propose that rigorous benchmarking on